Willemijn Posthumus-van der Goot: Second World War

+Postwar career

 When the war ended, Posthumus-van der Goot and her family returned to Amsterdam, where she resumed her broadcasts at AVRO.
 In 1946, she published Statistiek en werkelijkheid (Statistics and Reality), which evaluated how statistics could be manipulated to present different realities.
 Two years later, Van moeder op dochter, Het aandeel van de vrouw in een veranderende wereld (From Mother to Daughter, The Proportion of Women in a Changing World) was published, which she edited and co-wrote, along with Anna de Waal.
 The book, written for the changeover of power from Queen Wilhelmina to Queen Juliana, was a comprehensive overview of the Dutch Women's Movement and is still regarded as an important text, having gone into several subsequent reprintings and editions.
 In 1949, in an effort to increase networking and help women broadcaster's in their career development, Posthumus-van der Goot founded the International Association of Women in Radio (IAWR) (Television broadcasters were incorporated into the organization in 1959).
 She strongly believed that International networks of women would facilitate and foster world peace.
 In 1950, she and her husband separated and lived apart until his death in 1960.

 Finally in 1950, the organization Posthumus-van der Goot had first envisioned in 1939 as the Household Council was developed.
 She also founded a women's advisory office, named after her radio show From Women to Women which operated under the auspices of the Marie Jungius Foundation in 1951.
 The office gave assistance to women in a wide-ranging platform focusing on topics from household chores to make-up and published a newsletter, with tips and advice until 1964.
 In 1952, she stepped down from her broadcasting post with AVRO but continued to serve as president of the IAWR until 1956.
 Posthumus-van der Goot published Vrouwen vochten voor de vrede (Women Fought for Peace) in 1961 and Vrede met een menselijk gezicht (Peace with a Human Face) in 1973.
 Both looked at the role of ordinary people in advocating for peace, though her views that women were particularly suited in their role as mothers as having special negotiating talents was not fashionable with second-wave feminists.
 She served as chair in 1964, of the Dutch women's committee to prepare for the Year International Cooperation recognized by the United Nations in 1965.
 In 1967, Pothumus-van der Goot founded the International Scientific Institute for Feminine Interpretation (ISIFI), as part of the International Peace Research Association, to advance study on how women contributed to the development of peace and other world problems.

 In 1974, Posthumus-van der Goot stepped down from the IAV leadership, though she continued to work at the archive as a librarian.
 She worked on a second edition of From mother to daughter in 1977.
 In 1982, her significant contributions to the Dutch Women's Movement were recognized when she was honored as an officer of the Order of Orange-Nassau.